 Are there any vegans out there interested in living in a community?
 If so the Vegan Community Project would like to hear from you.
 Who are the VCP?
-To quote from their leaflet that they sent to us:- form a contact network between people who are interested in living in a vegan community;
+To quote from their leaflet that they sent to us:-

 "The Vegan Community Project exists to: